 This funding competition catalyzes ideas that can develop into longer-term research programs with broader external funding.

 The COVID-19 Rapid Research Fund has been awarded.
-Apply for our $100,000 Catalyst Award on rural health and the environment by August 3, 2020.

 Proposals must be led by a current Gund Fellow or UVM Affiliate.
 There are no other restrictions on team composition.
 Additional members can include other Gund Fellows and Affiliates, any UVM scholars of any rank, and any external collaborators.